In my work, I address certain symptoms that may appear as the following:

 “I have a hideous gargoyle perched on my shoulder; its claws in my back.
 If anything reminds me of the traumatic event, the claws sink a little deeper into my flesh.
 I feel ill and ashamed.
 My brain stops working as I become overwhelmed.
 I’m constantly on alert for something terrible to happen.
 I wish I could free myself from this and stop revisiting the source of the trauma.
 It won’t leave me alone as I try to get to sleep.
 My mind keeps going back to the trauma and trying to fix it.
 I have to read until the sleeping pill kicks in and I can drift off.
 Talking about it doesn’t help at all.
 I know it isn’t rational, so I can’t rationalize it to anyone else and I don’t want to hear anyone tell me it’s OK.”

-Other descriptions of symptoms I have heard from my clients include: darkness, dread, gloom, disconnection, mental fog, unexplained nausea or vomiting, and others.
+Other descriptions of symptoms I have heard from my clients include: darkness, dread, gloom, disconnection, mental fog, unexplained nausea or vomiting, other digestive issues and other manifestations of emotional disruption.

 Using a combination of frequency work and techniques for heart/mind coherence, I mentor my clients to a place of grounded alignment so that they can feel a true connection with a highest self, an authentic purpose.
 A connection with Presence and Awareness can lead to self-acceptance and self-love.
-From this place, a feeling of community comes more easily.
+From this place, a feeling of peace and connection comes more easily.

 I understand many of the issues and challenges myself, from the inside, and we address them together as I facilitate the improvements in a compassionate, supportive role.